HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 After prior authorization has been requested and all required or applicable documentation has been submitted, we will notify you and your provider if the request has been approved as follows:

-- For urgent pre-service requests, within 72 hours from date of receipt of request.
+- For urgent pre-service requests, within three calendar days from date of receipt of request.

-- For non-urgent pre-service requests within 5 days but no longer than 14 days of receipt of the request.
+- For non-urgent pre-service requests within two business days but no longer than 14 days of receipt of the request.

 Failure to Obtain Prior Authorization